 Average temperature in winters range from 8°C to 3°C and average summer temperatures from 15°C to 25°C. Southern France is usually warm and full of sunshine most of the year characterized by mild winters and blisteringly hot summers.
 Along the north and central regions, Paris has cool and fairly rainy winters, though summers here are usually hot.

 There is an abundance of snowfall too, which varies from north to south.
 The northern Alps can get quite a lot of rain every year and temperatures are usually low.
-The Southern Alps bordering has a more typical Mediterranean climate, which includes a lot of sunshine, dry weather, and clear skies.
+The Southern Alps bordering have a more typical Mediterranean climate, which includes a lot of sunshine, dry weather and clear skies.